Nippur – Holy City Of God Enlil And One Of The Oldest Cities Of Sumer

 Probably because of its strategic location and sacred meaning, it remained a neutral city.

-The first mention of Nippur is related to the construction of a temple to Enlil.
+The first mention of Nippur is related to the construction of a temple dedicated to Enlil.
 It was erected during the reign of King Enmebaragesi, a king of Kish, according to the Sumerian king list.
-The list states that he subdued Elam and reigned 900 years.
+The list states that he subdued Elam and reigned for 900 years.

 Enmebaragesi dominated Sumer around the year 2700 BC and also controlled Nippur.
-Little is known about the prehistoric city of Nippur, but by 2500 BC the city expanded was fortified and probably reached the extent of the present remains.
+Little is known about the prehistoric city of Nippur, but by 2500 BC, the city expanded, was fortified, and probably reached the extent of the present remains.

-With the collapse of the Sumerian civilization and Ur about 2000 BC, Nippur briefly was occupied by the Elamites and later incorporated into the Amorite kingdom of Isin.
+With the collapse of the Sumerian civilization and Ur about 2000 BC, Nippur was briefly occupied by the Elamites and later incorporated into the Amorite kingdom of Isin.

-The remains of the city of Nippur, which today are named Nuffar, were excavated in 1851 and during different periods of time, namely in the years 1888 - 1900 and 1948 – 1990.
+The remains of the Nippur, which today are named Nuffar, were excavated in 1851 and during different periods, namely in 1888 - 1900 and 1948 – 1990.

 Another part of the city was the ‘sacred area’ with the temple complex and a ziggurat called E-kur (in its present form), where construction works were performed by the first kings of the Third Dynasty of Ur - Ur-Nammu and Shulgi (2094–2047).